marianagsoares/mjv-final-project/README.md

  </div>

 ## 📗 About
----

 <p>Welcome to API rest project developed in MJV nodejs School.
 So, let me describe it for you.

-imagine a robust, reliable, and user-friendly API that allows businesses to manage their customers and products in one place.
+Imagine a robust, reliable, and user-friendly API that allows businesses to manage their customers and products in one place.
 With this API, businesses can create, get, update and delete user and product.
 It offers a range of features including user authentication, and authorization and error handling.</p>

 <br></br>

 ## 💻 Tecnologies
----

  <div>
      <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/javascript/javascript-original.svg" width="50" height="50"/>